christo/revenge/README.md

-Using a combination of preemptive emulation, detailed machine architecture definitions and static analytic techniques like program transformation, escape analysis, peephole optimisation and dynamic techniques like preemptive partial execution, combined with a large cross-referenced database built from a corpus of known software, I hope to give insight to a human reverse engineer about any software written for these enigmatic retro systems.
+Using a combination of preemptive emulation, detailed machine architecture definitions and static analytic techniques like program transformation, escape analysis, peephole optimisation and dynamic techniques like speculativeπ partial execution, combined with a large cross-referenced database built from a corpus of known software, I hope to give insight to a human reverse engineer about any software written for these enigmatic retro systems.